alemalvarez/auto-scheduler/README.md

 - Stores the extracted data in a structured format (JSON) for further processing.

 ## 2. LLM API Connection 🤖
-The LLM (Large Language Model) API Connection module establishes a connection with a language model API, such as OpenAI's GPT-3 or Anthropic's Claude.
+The LLM (Large Language Model) API Connection module establishes a connection with a language model API, in this case OpenAI GPT-3.5.
 This module is responsible for sending prompts to the LLM and receiving the generated responses.

 The LLM API Connection module performs the following tasks:
 - Authenticates with the LLM API service using provided credentials.